Concurrent Alcohol and Xanax Abuse

-There are several signs and symptoms of concurrent Xanax and alcohol abuse that are important to be aware of.
-When abused, Xanax can cause feelings of intense relaxation and, even, a euphoria.
+There are several signs and symptoms of concurrent Xanax and alcohol abuse of which users should be aware.
+When abused, Xanax can cause feelings of intense relaxation and even a euphoria.
 This feeling of euphoria acts as positive reinforcement for Xanax abuse and increases one’s risk of developing an addiction.
 When taken with alcohol, the effects of both Xanax and alcohol are amplified.

 Individuals taking both drugs at once are at risk for: